kairosilveira/kairosilveira/README.md

 💻 An active learner who's passionate about Data Science and Computer Programming<br/>
 📈 Data Analysis, Data Visualization and  Machine Learning algorithms<br/>

-⚡ I've made some nice projects that you can find [here].
+⚡ I am currently woking in some nice projects that you can find [here].

 ------
 #### Description of some of my projects: